Projects per year

 Personal Statement

-I studied chemistry at the University of Glasgow (BSc Hons, 1st class 1982) and subsequently obtained my PhD from the University for studies on the thermal degradation of thermoplastics in the presence of metal-ion complexes, supervised by Dr Ian McNeill.
+I studied chemistry at the University of Glasgow and graduated with my PhD in 1988 for studies on the thermal degradation of thermoplastics in the presence of metal-ion complexes.

-Following post-doctoral research on permo-selective polymer membranes at Heriot-Watt University with Dr Jim Cameron and Dr Ian Soutar, I spent six years with ICI (subsequently Zeneca) at Wilton and Billingham on Teesside where I studied the melt processability of high temperature thermoplastics such as PEEK and PPS, and the biodegradable polymer BIOPOL, with a particular interest in crystallisation behaviour and plasticisation.
+Following post-doctoral research at Heriot-Watt University, I spent six years with ICI (latterly Zeneca) on Teesside where I studied the melt processability of advanced materials such as PEEK and PPS, and the biodegradable polymer BIOPOL, with a particular interest in crystallisation behaviour and plasticisation.

 Industrial Relevance